 Fail proof homemade mayo, choose the right ingredients:

 - Choose extra fresh organic untouched eggs;

-- Use the whole egg if you make mayo with a stick blender because the proteins of the egg whites stabilize the emulsion;
+- Use the whole egg if you make mayo with a stick blender.
+The proteins of the egg whites stabilize the emulsion.

 - All the ingredients must be at room temperature;

 - Use an immersion blender or make it by hands with a whisk;